patbi/AI_Security_Engineers_Roadmap/Module8_Advanced/Module8_Advanced.md

-- What is Python environments | What is the Need of Python Virtual Environments
+- What is Python environments | What is the Need of Python Virtual Environments | How to Create Python Virtual Environment

 	As soon as you start writing more complexe Python scripts, it becomes really important to properly manage your dependencies.
 You're going to use a bunch of other libraries and packages, and you want to make sure that you have the versions right.
 Commonly used tool to handle dependencies is Poetry, which is what I use for most of my Python projects.
 And next to handling dependencies.